Table of Contents

 - Peptide Bond: Links amino acids.

-- Formation: Carboxyl group (-COOH) of one amino acid reacts with amino group (-NH2) of the next, releasing water (dehydration).
+- Formation: Carboxyl group (-COOH) of one amino acid reacts with amino group (-NH₂) of the next amino acid, releasing a water molecule (dehydration).

 - Polysaccharides: